Novetus/Novetus_src/README.md

 SOFTWARE.

 Note: Older Novetus versions will say that they are under the GPL, but they are under the MIT license now.

+### query.php license (GPL 3.0):

+This file is part of Novetus, but unlike the rest of the program where it is under the MIT license, this file is under the GPL 3.0 license.

+Novetus's query.php is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+Novetus's query.php is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with Novetus's query.php.
+If not, see <https://www.gnu.org/licenses/>.

 Read it here https://github.com/Novetus/Novetus_src/blob/master/LICENCE or in LICENCE.txt.